MarcellSuyanto/University-Job-Portal-Recommendation-System/README.md

-# University Job Portal Recommendation System
+# (In-Progress)University Job Portal Recommendation System
 This project is specifically built for University of Hong Kong(HKU)'s Student Job Portal NETJOBS.
 All rights and property reserved by CEDARS and HKU.

 ## How it Works